williamsharkey/lowhash/README.md

   If you want to build it yourself, or are on OSX or Linux

-  - make sure you have the go installed, then:
+  - make sure you have go installed, see [https://golang.org]
   - `go get github.com/williamsharkey/lowhash`
   - change directory to <your go path>/scr/github.com/williamsharkey/lowhash/
   - `go build`